Rajparikh18/demo/README.md

 # demo
-it is just a demo repository
+it is just a demo repository for git